tower1ight/World/1.Places/Geography and Borders/Xylaan/Xylaani Culture and Important Concepts/polyphony.md

   - Thrum
 ---

+*"When one walks through xylaan they are met with the thoughts and voices of every organism within ten miles.
+These sounds meld together into an indescribable clamor, though the more time I spend here, the more I feel this place as a song, voices chanting against eachother and then something entirely different, a thread pulling me, an object trying to render itself in my head, all of it just beyond my comprehension"*
+  — bigby

  # Polyphony
 The Polyphony is the phenomena of hearing unique sounds within the combination of several pieces of music played concurrently.
 Hearing things in the convergence of multiple songs.